 Your date is probably feeling the same way you are: a little bit freaked out that what was once so allusive and so vividly imagined is now sitting in front of you in full color and 100% flesh and blood!
 But, don’t get paranoid and think that your virtual friend come to life doesn’t like or isn’t attracted to you.
 The strange awkwardness you feel is the natural consequence of “dating backwards.”

 Usually, you get to know a person intimately before you have all those deep, afterglow chats.
 However, online dating lets you learn the secret person of the heart, and then introduces flirting and sexual tension later on.
 Now you must figure out what to talk about with your date, who knows your naked thoughts but not your naked body.
 Intimidating, for sure!
+It helps to find first date conversation starters.

 Don’t stress yourself out.
 It’s just a matter of becoming comfortable with each other’s physical presence and then easing back into the same dynamic that first attracted the two of you together online.
 At first, there may be some awkwardness, nervousness and giggling.
 Accept this, and enjoy it.
 The two of you already like each other – after all, you agreed to meet in person.
 So, be yourself on your date.
 Don’t try too hard or try to be someone you’re not.
 Just let the conversation flow naturally for a while.